Skip to content

 2. Capability-Based Team Design

 The Capability-Based Team Design structures teams around core competencies required for B2B growth rather than traditional departmental boundaries.
-This approach ensures every role directly contributes to pipeline generation.
-By focusing on capabilities rather than channels, teams eliminate redundant roles while strengthening execution in high-impact areas.
+Every role contributes directly to pipeline generation.
+Focusing on capabilities rather than channels lets teams eliminate redundant roles while strengthening execution where it matters most.

 Core Components: